2023 Most Popular Online Liberal Arts & Humanities Associate Degree Schools in Mississippi

 About 76% of the students majoring in liberal arts / sciences and humanities at the school are women while 24% are male.

-Belhaven University landed the #9 spot in the 2023 rankings for the most popular online associate degree liberal arts / sciences and humanities programs.
-Located in the city of Jackson, Belhaven is a private not-for-profit school with a small student population.
+Belhaven University did quite well in this year’s ranking of the most popular online places for liberal arts / sciences and humanities students to get a associate degree.
+It came in at #9 on the list.
+Located in the midsize city of Jackson, Belhaven is a private not-for-profit school with a small student population.

 About 83% of the students majoring in liberal arts / sciences and humanities at the school are women while 17% are male.